dthomas21/NFL_score_predictor/README.md

 - Fumble percentage

 ### Confusion Matrix and Success Predicting Winner and Loser
-In the view_of_prediction_success.ipynb, you can see our statistical success.
+In the `view_of_prediction_success.ipynb`, you can see our finaln model's success.
 This is a screenshot of a confusion matrix from the notebook

 ### Model results on week 15 Jaguars at Titans on December 6th, 2018:
 ![Alt text](images/titans_jags.png?raw=true "Title")

-Code be found in TNF_prediction_12.6.18.ipynb.
+Code be found in `TNF_prediction_12.6.18.ipynb`

 **To experiement with the halftime statistics on your own, use enter_statistics_and_place_bet.ipynb**

-*Note: This model has a small sample size, but has correctly beaten the spread predictions 6 times in 8 samples*
+*Note: This model has a small sample size in terms of bets placed.
+In 8 tests, the model has correctly beaten the spread predictions 6 times*